namwkim/2017/wiki/validation.md

 5. We finally use that value to make the final fit in $\cal{H}_*$ on the entire old training set.

 ![caption](images/train-cv3.png)

-It can also shown that **cross-validation error is an unbiased estimate of the out of sample-error**.

 Let us now do 4-fold cross-validation on our Romney votes data set.
 We increase the complexity from degree 0 to degree 20.
 In each case we take the old training set, split in 4 ways into 4 folds, train on 3 folds, and calculate the validation error on the ramining one.
 We then average the erros over the four folds to get a cross-validation error for that $d$.
 Then we did what we did before: find the hypothesis space $\cal{H_*}$ with the lowest cross-validation error, and refit it using the entire training set.
 We can then use the test set to estimate $E_{out}$.